primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ### Services

 By default, services become due based on the "Implementation Timeframe" field (or any field with the id "service_response_timeframe") on the Services subform.
+For example, if a service is created on June 2, and the timeframe is set for "Three Days," the service will be considered due on June 5.
 A service is considered complete once the "Service Implemented On" field (or any field with the id "service_implemented_day_time") on the Services subform is filled out.

 ![](img/image118.png)